+Phase-locking of the two laser beams is critical (to avoid population of bright states) when $|g_{2}\rangle$ contributes significantly to $|d\rangle$ [see Fig.~\ref{fig_dyna}(c)], however techniques for phase-stable Raman coupling of hyperfine states are well established \cite{Zhao2020,Arias2017,Rosi2014}, The $\Omega_{\mathrm{c}}$ beam can be generated using an essentially noise-free passive phase retarder \cite{HG_trap}, or DMD \cite{Zupancic2016}, and changes in optical path length between the two beams (potentially leading to phase drift) can be interferometrically stabilized if required \cite{Uehlinger2013}.
+Active stabilization techniques \cite{as_trap} can be used in co-locating the beams, noting that slightly unequal beam centres and widths (relative to $l$) do not cause significant qualitative change within the relevant regime of decreasing $w$.

-Far from the barrier the dark state approaches $\ket{g_{1}}$, and we initialise with a soliton in this internal state.
-Slow (relative to any internal state dynamics) passage across the barrier minimises coupling to other dressed states; the dark state $\ket{d}$ is adiabatically followed, and the excited state $\ket{e}$ remains unpopulated, preventing spontaneous decay.
-This is compatible with the ``sudden'' passage required for interferometrically desirable high-velocity and narrow-barrier collisions, as we can choose $\Omega\equiv \Omega'(0) = (2/\pi^{1/2})^{1/2} \Omega_{0} $, which sets the timescale for internal atomic dynamics, \textit{independently\/} from the value of $w$ appearing in $V_h(x)$.
-It is in principle always possible to set $\Omega$ sufficiently high to ensure internal dynamics faster than the passage across the barrier.
-We obtain an approximate single-state model by assuming the atoms remain in the internal dark state, with spatial profile $\psi_d$, leading to the scalar GPE
+Far from the barrier the dark state approaches $\ket{g_{1}}$, and we initialize with a soliton in this internal state.
+Slow (relative to internal state dynamics) passage across the barrier minimizes coupling to other dressed states; the dark state $\ket{d}$ is adiabatically followed, and the excited state $\ket{e}$ remains unpopulated, preventing spontaneous decay.
+This is compatible with the ``sudden'' passage required for interferometrically desirable high-velocity and narrow-barrier collisions, as we can choose $\Omega\equiv \Omega'(0) = (2/\pi^{1/2})^{1/2} \Omega_{0} $, setting the timescale for internal atomic dynamics \textit{independently\/} from the value of $w$.
+It is in principle always possible to set $\Omega$ sufficiently high to ensure internal dynamics faster than passage across the barrier.
+An approximate single-state model, assuming the atoms remain in the internal dark state with spatial profile $\psi_d$, leads to the scalar GPE

-In the idealized scenario that the scattering lengths $a_{jk}$ are all equal, Eq.~(\ref{GPE_dim}) applies with $V_d = V_h$, consistent with the fact that in this case bright soliton solutions to Eq.~(\ref{VGPE_dim}) exist (absent internal-state-changing collisions) with spatial density profile independent of the internal state population distribution \cite{int_vib,manakov1}.
-A more realistic scenario still affording considerable simplification is to tune $a_{11}$ by a Feshbach resonance to a negative value to create bright solitons in state $\ket{g_1}$, while all other scattering lengths remain fixed at some background value $a_{jk} = g a_{11}$, where $g$ is a dimensionless ratio.
-In this scenario Eq.~(\ref{GPE_dim}) applies with nonlinear barrier potential
+In the idealized scenario that the scattering lengths $a_{jk}$ are all equal, Eq.~(\ref{GPE_dim}) applies with $V_d = V_h$, consistent with in this case bright soliton solutions to Eq.~(\ref{VGPE_dim}) existing with spatial density profile independent of the internal state population distribution \cite{int_vib,manakov1}.
+A more realistic scenario is to tune $a_{11}$ by a Feshbach resonance to a negative value to create bright solitons in state $\ket{g_1}$, where we assume the other scattering lengths are fixed at a background value $a_{jk} = g a_{11}$, in which case